JibranKalia/personal-website-v4/docs/blog/roda-auth-sms-confirmation-code/index.md

 ActiveSupport::SecurityUtils.secure_compare(a, b)
 ```

-Quite simply a simple string compare is not safe from timing attacks.
+A simple string compare is not safe from timing attack; therefore, a more advanced comparison algorithm is required.
 More details [here](https://codahale.com/a-lesson-in-timing-attacks/).

 ## Confirm code